BLovegrove/CPR-Tools/README.md

 <br/><br/><br/>
 Simply go over to the Mine Cave (found in the Mineshaft on the map) and pick up a mining helmet from the box.<br/>
 Put on that helmet (and only that helmet) then move your penguin to a location in the dirt thats between 2 penguin-heights from the top of the dirt area, and
 about a penguins width from either side of it.
-Once you're standing in your new location, hit 'Shift' + 'd' and the sequence will begin.<br/>
-Hit escape to end it.'
+Once you're standing in your new location, start the script and hit 'Shift' + 'd' to start the sequence.
+Hit 'Escape' to end it.
 <br/><br/>
 I like to leave mine on overnight wit my monitors turned off - I get about 200k coins every time!
 Just make sure you're tabbed in.
 </p>